GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

   global scale.
 If this is important for your application (e.g. according to your own site-specific testing), you may re-simulate the tsunami from source using a more complex hydrodynamic model with appropriate resolution and/or dissipation.
 We provide tsunami initial conditions to facilitate this.
+If you're working on hazards in Australia and need some support with this, please contact the maintainer (described above).

 ## **Usage**